RishanthRajendhran/cs6910_assignment3/README.md

     The code initialises a convolutional neural network with the specified hyperparameters, and then trains the RNN over the training dataset.
 The best version of the current model is stored in aforementioned folders.<br/>
     Note: Use appropriate flags while running this file <br/>
     To evaluate the program over the test dataset, run the command 'python3 test.py -loadModel'.<br/>
+    <h5>Visualise the attention weights for a recurrent neural network  with attention based seq2seq model for transliteration task</h5>
     To visualise the attention weights of a saved attention model, run the command 'python3 test.py -loadModel -visualiseAttention'.<br/>
     Note: Use appropriate flags while running this file <br/>
   </p>